 It is the practice of the WVU Foundation to transfer ownership of gift in kind assets to WVU unless directed otherwise by the donor and WVU.

 - The asset must be placed in the physical possession of WVU or the WVU Foundation.

 - The Gift In Kind Form should be completed.
-The unit/college development officer will assist in this process, allowing the donor to determine fair market value and fill in the description of the gift in the space provided.
+The unit/college development officer will provide the form and assist in this process, allowing the donor to determine fair market value and fill in the description of the gift in the space provided.
 IRS regulations require the donor to determine the fair market value.
 For corporate gifts of $25,000 or more, a letter from a representative of the corporation stating the fair market value with an accompanying inventory of the donated property is acceptable.

 - When the fair market value is over $5,000, the donor is required to fill out IRS form 8283, attach a qualified appraisal when instructed and complete the form by a signed declaration of appraiser.
 The exception to this is C Corporations.
 The completed paperwork can be given to your college or unit contact who will then forward it to the WVUF where the transaction will be acknowledged and receipted.
 The IRS Form 8283, which is acknowledged by the Foundation, will be returned to you with the gift receipt.
 The Foundation recommends that the donor consult with his/her tax advisor to determine the appropriate tax consequences of any charitable contribution.

 - The WVU Foundation-issued gift receipt will make no reference to the fair market value of the gift in kind, only a brief description of the donated property.
 The Foundation will record the fair market value for recognition purposes only.